Aggression: Ethology

 Ethologists study aggression as it relates to the interaction and evolution of animals in natural settings.
 In such settings aggression can involve bodily contact such as biting, hitting or pushing, but most conflicts are settled by threat displays and intimidating thrusts that cause no physical harm.
 This form of aggression may include the display of body size, antlers, claws or teeth; stereotyped signals including facial expressions; vocalizations such as bird song; the release of chemicals; and changes in coloration.
-The term agonistic behaviour is sometimes used to refer to these forms of behavior.
+The term agonistic behavior is sometimes used to refer to these forms of behavior.

 Most ethologists believe that aggression confers biological advantages.
 Aggression may help an animal secure territory, including resources such as food and water.
 Aggression between males often occurs to secure mating opportunities, and results in selection of the healthier/more vigorous animal.
 Aggression may also occur for self-protection or to protect offspring.
 Aggression between groups of animals may also confer advantage; for example, hostile behavior may force a population of animals into a new territory, where the need to adapt to a new environment may lead to an increase in genetic flexibility.